Shell and First Utility target German retail power market

-FRANKFURT Shell (RDSa.L), a brand well known to car owners throughout Germany, has expanded a partnership to provide households with gas and electricity in Europe's biggest retail market.
+FRANKFURT Shell, a brand well known to car owners throughout Germany, has expanded a partnership to provide households with gas and electricity in Europe's biggest retail market.

 The oil major's supply and trading arm Shell Energy Europe and First Utility, a UK-based independent energy provider, on Wednesday unveiled Shell Privatenergie, a new household energy supplier that pools their energy sourcing and marketing powers.